theogf/DeterminantalPointProcesses.jl/README.md

 ### Planned features
 - Exact sampling using dual representation [1].
-- Better integration with MCMC frameworks in Julia (such as [Lora.jl]).
+- Better integration with MCMC frameworks in Julia (such as [Lora.jl] or [AbstractMCMC.jl]).
 - Fitting DPP and k-DPP models to data [3, 4].
 - Reduced rank DPP and k-DPP.
 - Kronecker Determinantal Point Processes [5].

+Any help on these topics would be highly appreciated

 ### Contributing
-Currently, no timeline, no milestones, no promisses.

 Contributions are sought (especially if you are an author of a related paper).
 Bug reports are welcome.